Arunnimmala07/OpenLane-and-Sky130-PDK/README.md

 <!--- magic is invoked here by using the following command magic -d XR --->

-# DAY 4 Pre-layout timing analysis and importance of good clock tree
+# DAY 4 (28-01-2023) Pre-layout timing analysis and importance of good clock tree

+## THEORY

 ## LAB DAY 4 (PART 1)